Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Universality of Low-Degree Polynomials. Main Results

-\end{theorem} Next we move to stating formally our second result regarding approximating AMP via LDP.
-For this we begin by introducing AMP formally.
+\end{enumerate} Then we have the following \begin{enumerate}[label=(\alph*)] \item Statements \ref{chapter2:thm:main-formal.1} and \ref{chapter2:thm:main-formal.2} are equivalent. \item If \ref{chapter2:thm:main-formal.2} holds, then \ref{chapter2:thm:main-formal.d} also holds. \end{enumerate} \end{theorem} Next, we move to stating formally our third result regarding approximating AMP via LDP.
+For this, we begin by introducing AMP formally.
 There is a multitude of ways to describe AMP iterations, and each AMP algorithm is typically problem specific.
 For our purposes, we will use an appropriate variant of the general AMP iteration given in (6) in \cite{montanari2019optimization} (namely, we consider the setting where the denoisers do not depend on $\b{y}$), which we restate here.
-Consider a sequence of \textit{denoisers} functions $f^t: \R^{t+1} \to \R$ and an initialization $\b{u}^0 \in \R^n$.
-The AMP iteration is given by
+Consider a sequence of \textit{denoisers} $f^t: \R^{t+1} \to \R$ and an initialization $\b{u}^0 \in \R^n$.
+The AMP iterations are given by